zr0n/zorin/readme.md

 # Run the injector
 python zorin.py "C:\\Program Files\\Nmap\\libssh2.dll" payload.c

-# Test
+# Test (just run any executable that uses the patched dll)
-powershell
-# Or use the test loader
-test_loader.exe
+# In this case we are testing with nmap
+nmap --help
 ```

 ## ⟨ Usage